caisa-lab/HyperbolicMultiHopReasoning/README.md

 ### MLPQ
 1. **Download**:
-Download the MetaQA Dataset from here: [MLPQ](https://github.com/seu-kse/MLPQ/tree/master)
+Download the MLPQ Dataset from here: [MLPQ](https://github.com/seu-kse/MLPQ/tree/master)
 2. **Preprocess**
 Use the mlpq_preprocess.py file to preprocess the MLPQ dataset.
 For example like this: \
     ```bash